The places I’ve been:

 Antarctica (Visited once, I’d live here if I could – see why)

-I can be reached at digitalred93 at gmail.com
+EMAIL: I can be reached at diana at dianabotsford.com

 For those wanting a more literal bio: